hannahkwarren/battleship/README.md

 Then follow the prompts!

-### Please note: 💥

-We're both early in our development careers, so there's limited validation of inputs (if you enter a board size larger than 26, for example, the game won't work!).

 ##  Credits 🙏🏻

 Many thanks to our Turing mentors, Hanna Davis and Catherine Dean, and our Student Support Contact Leigh Cepriano Pulzone for their guidance and tips!